 - from a faculty member who is familiar with your writing skills

-- "old" letters of recommendation are permissible; no need to ask faculty for a new letter if you have one on hand
+- "old" letters of recommendation are permissible; do not ask faculty for a new letter if you have one on hand

 - Unofficial Transcript